yourdatasucks/lettersmith/README.md

 ## Privacy-First Design

-This application practices data minimization:
+This application practices data minimization and transparency:
+- **Minimal data collection**: Only name, email, and ZIP code required
-- **No phone numbers** collected
+- **No phone numbers** collected or stored
 - **No street addresses** stored
 - **No tracking or analytics**
-- Only ZIP code used for representative lookup
-- All data stays in your self-hosted database
+- **Self-hosted**: All data stays in your own PostgreSQL database
+- **Transparent processing**: ZIP code converted to coordinates for representative lookup only
-- Recommends privacy-focused email providers (ProtonMail)
+- **Privacy-focused recommendations**: Supports ProtonMail and other privacy-focused email providers
+- **Open source**: All code is auditable for transparency

 ## Representative Lookup APIs

-The project uses privacy-respecting APIs:
+The project uses the OpenStates API for privacy-respecting representative data:

-- **OpenStates API**: State legislature data (free tier available)
+- **OpenStates API**: State and federal legislature data (free tier available)
+  - Get your free API key at [openstates.org/api/](https://openstates.org/api/)
+  - Covers all US states and federal representatives
+  - Uses geographic coordinates for precise district matching

 ### ZIP Code to Coordinates Conversion